Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 Aaron's Rod That Budded

 The second noted item in the ark was Aaron's rod that budded.
 Aaron's rod shows a type of resurrection life.
-In this case, a dead rod sprouts new life in contrast to the other ones presented in a challenge concerning who had rightful authority in the priesthood.
-(See Numbers chapter 17) The budding rod authenticated and pointed to the only one was qualified to offer His life in death and be resurrected that we might walk in newness of life.
+In this case, a dead rod sprouts new life compared to the other ones presented in a challenge concerning who had rightful authority in the priesthood.
+(See Numbers chapter 17) The budding rod authenticated and pointed to the only one was qualified to offer His life in death and be resurrected that we might walk in the newness of life.

 Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.